laravel/docs/pennant.md

 <a name="identifying-scope"></a>
 ### Identifying Scope

-Pennant's built-in `array` and `database` storage drivers know how to properly store scope identifiers for all PHP primitive as well as Eloquent models.
-However, if your application implements a third-party Pennant driver, that driver may not know how to properly store an identifier for an Eloquent model or other custom types in your application.
+Pennant's built-in `array` and `database` storage drivers know how to properly store scope identifiers for all PHP data types as well as Eloquent models.
+However, if your application utilizes a third-party Pennant driver, that driver may not know how to properly store an identifier for an Eloquent model or other custom types in your application.

 In light of this, Pennant allows you to format scope values for storage by implementing the `FeatureScopeable` contract on the objects in your application that are used as Pennant scopes.